nhanngyn2004/cs175-group5/docs/final.md

 - **−1.0** — agent falls off the platform (failure_fell_off_platform)
 - **0.0** — episode times out (timeout_max_steps_reached)

 No intermediate rewards are given for steps taken.
-This is intentional for the baseline experiments — it gives us a clean signal to compare against shaped reward variants in future experiments.
+This is intentional for the baseline experiments, as it gives us a clean signal to compare against shaped reward variants in future experiments.

 ### Random Baseline Agent